Get all the latest data for Puerto Plata

 What property type will give the best return in Puerto Plata over 5 years as of 2026?

-As of early 2026, modern two-bedroom condos near beaches are expected to give the best total return over five years in Puerto Plata, combining solid appreciation with steady rental income.
+As of 2026, the property type expected to give the best total return over five years in Puerto Plata is a well-located one-bedroom or two-bedroom condo near the beach.

 How will new infrastructure projects affect property prices in Puerto Plata over 5 years?